 This minor provides the basis for students to study in greater depth the criminal justice system and the law among disadvantaged in Australia and with a focus on human rights.
 It provides a good preparation for students wishing to be work with the disadvantaged.
+Students may substitute LLW2002 International Law Practicum for any one of the units in the minor, subject to unit convenor approval and availability.

 ASL2003 Ethics 12

-BLB4145 Human Rights Law 12
+BLB 4145 Human Rights Law 12

 LCR3002 Crime Across Borders 12

 LLW2009 Indigenous People of Australia and the Law 12

-LMINT Interpersonal Skills and Conflict Resolution
+LMIINT Interpersonal Skills and Conflict Resolution

 This minor provides students with interpersonal skills, interviewing and negotiation and the means of conflict resolution.
 It provides skill development for students seeking to work in enforcement and corrections areas.
+Students may substitute LLW2002 International Law Practicum for any one of the units in the minor, subject to unit convenor approval and availability.

-ACC2004 Culture and Communication 12 ASC3095 Conflict Resolution in Groups and Communities 12 ED 13 00 1 Rights, Advocacy and Discrimination 12 LLW3002 Alternative Dispute Resolution 12
+ACC2004 Culture and Communication 12 ASC3095 Conflict Resolution in Groups and Communities 12 ED13001 Rights, Advocacy and Discrimination 12 LLW3002 Alternative Dispute Resolution 12 to resolve them.
+This minor complements the Advanced Legal Practice major as it is strongly aligned with practical legal problem solving in a business context.